P2KPTechSystemsLab-arch/Colorimet-simplefit/README.md

 ## 🧠 Methodology

 1. **Calibration Curve**
-   Converts R/G ratios to pH using a logistic model:
+   Converts R/G ratios to pH using a logistic model